-The U.S. dollar is the functional currency of Vesta and all of its subsidiaries except for WTN Desarrollos Inmobiliarios de México, S. de R. L. de C. V. ("WTN") and Vesta Management, S. de R.L. de C.V.
-(VM), which consider the Mexican peso to be their functional currency and are considered to be "foreign operations" under IFRS.
+The U.S. dollar is the functional currency of Vesta and all of its subsidiaries except for WTN Desarrollos Inmobiliarios de México, S. de R. L. de C. V. ("WTN"), which considers the Mexican peso to be their functional currency and is considered to be "foreign operations" under IFRS.
 However, Vesta and its subsidiaries keep their accounting records in Mexican pesos.
 In preparing the financial statements of each individual entity, transactions in currencies other than the entity's functional currency (foreign currencies) are recognized at the exchange rates in effect on the dates of each transaction.
 At the end of each reporting period, monetary items denominated in foreign currencies are retranslated at the exchange rates in effect at that date.
 Non-monetary items carried at fair value that are denominated in foreign currencies are retranslated at the exchange rates in effect on the date when the fair value was determined.
 Non-monetary items that are measured in terms of historical cost in a foreign currency are not retranslated.